 This is much simpler than a bugfix release.
 All that needs to happen is the

-master branch must get merged into the
+main branch must get merged into the

 stable branch, and any conflicts

 that happen must be resolved, almost always in favor of the state of the code on